Farhad-n/MultiGPU_Study/README.md

 * OpenCV 2.4.9.1
 ### Files
 * FarhadNavid_final.pptx  contains details of the study with summary result.
-* For the Mnist and Multi GPU
+* Mnist_Multi_GPU_keras.py  This file was used to train the mnist data set on one or two GPU using Keras frame work.
+*

 # Conclusion
 * Small Data set and small network the improvement in training time utilizing two GPU is about 1.6 improvement (248.3/154.2).